pmcquest/snvdem24/data/README_data.md

 # Data repository
 This folder contains data for the project.
 A central task for this project is to translate relevant V-Dem response variables (n=16, see [here](https://docs.google.com/document/d/1i0Isx-ZnRlNuyg15rCJZc-FCtkK_rDmAW7N5mfGgxT4/edit?usp=sharing) for full list) into map polygons in Colombia.
-This 'data' folder includes both V-Dem and mapping data, in addition to other data such as development outcomes for further statistical analysis.
+This 'data' folder includes both V-Dem and geospatial data, in addition to other data such as development outcomes for further statistical analysis.

 ## [V-Dem](Vdem/)
 Nominal and textual V-Dem data on subnational elections and respect for civil liberties have been collected in 2 survey clusters.
 The latest dataset is [version 13](Vdem/v13).